 La Macarena Pupuseria

 Just steps from the St. Charles Streetcar line Uptown in the Riverbend neighborhood, La Macarena Pupuseria and Latin Cafe specializes in authentic Salvadoran and Latin American cuisine, and they’ve got an entire menu for vegans (with a couple vegetarian items).
 Good luck deciding what to order; one glimpse of their vegan tostadas, pupusas, tamales, salads, and bowls and you’ll want it all.
-Note the restaurant is cash-only, as it’s been since they opened in 2008, but they do have an ATM on site.
+Note the restaurant is cash-only, but they do have an ATM on site.

 Slim Goodies

 Hearty meets healthy at Slim Goodies.
 A classic diner, Slim Goodies prepares quintessential breakfast and brunch foods with a selection of plant-based adjustments.
-The Garden Slammer is a breakfast scramble served with hashbrowns, tofu Slimchili, vegan bacon, and their black bean burger hits the spot for lunch, with or without their veggie chili.
+The Garden Slammer is a breakfast scramble served with hash browns and tofu Slimchili, and their black bean burger hits the spot for lunch.

 Raw Republic